• Home

 2. Pray over a cup of coffee or tea – Enjoy your morning beverage and pray for energy, clarity, and guidance as you parent your children.

-3. Plan for dedicated daily prayer – Make a simple plan: read your Bible and pray through the scriptures, use a prayer journal, or prayer cards for moms.
+3. Plan for dedicated daily prayer – Make a simple plan: read your Bible and pray through the scriptures, use a prayer journal, or prayer request cards for moms.

 4. Pray in the shower – Use this time to focus on prayer for a member of your family.
 (I laminate a page with areas to pray for and post it in my shower!)